 10.1.
 The consumer may at any time prior to departure date change travel destinations, categories of transport, duration, holiday period, travel itinerary or any other change referred to services, provided that such changes can be performed by the agency.
 The agency may require a legitimate additional payment due to such changes, as well as a management expenses for the booking alteration which may not exceed […] % of the full price of the package.

 10.2.
 The agency may perform, before the scheduled departure date, only non-significant changes necessary for the successful conclusion of the package travel.
-The changes are considered to be significant if impede the attainment of the objectives of package in accordance with its characteristics.
+The changes are considered to be significant if impede the attainment of the objectives of the package in accordance with its characteristics.

 10.3.
 If the agency would be compelled to carry out significant changes, it shall immediately notify the consumer about such changes.
 In such a scenario, the consumer may be entitled to either withdraw from the contract or accept a rider to the contract specifying the alterations made and their impact on the price.
 The consumer shall inform the agency of his decision within three days following receipt of such notification.
-If consumer does not notify his decision to the agency within the abovementioned period, it shall be understood that he withdraws from the contract.
+If the consumer does not notify his decision to the agency within the abovementioned period, it shall be understood that he withdraws from the contract.

 11.1.
 The agency may perform revisions either upwards or downwards, provided that such revisions did not take place during the 20 days prior to the departure date and did not involve a significant impact on the final price, i.g. which did not exceed 15% of the package price.